 The Government made the following announcement on 11 October 2016 that "European Union students applying for university places in the 2017 to 2018 academic year will still have access to student funding support".

-There are further details in the statement below.
+There are further details in the FAQs and statements from our Vice-Chancellor below.

 Today the Prime Minister has triggered Article 50 of the Lisbon treaty which signifies the formal start of the two-year negotiation for the terms of Britain’s exit from the European Union.While it is important to stress that the UK will remain a member of the EU for the next two years with no immediate change for universities, I know that the triggering of Article 50 may concern some of you.
 With this in mind, I thought it would be helpful to provide an update on some key areas that will be of importance to you, and reassure you that the University will continue to work with a range of organisations to ensure the best possible outcome from the negotiations.

 The immigration status of EU staff has not changed as a result of the referendum vote.
 This will remain the case until the Government decides otherwise.

 At this stage there is no reason to assume any change to the immigration status of EU students and the UK government has confirmed that there will be no change to access to student loans.

 EU students with a place to start in academic year 2017/18

 At this stage there is no reason to assume any change to the immigration status of EU students planning to commence studies in 2017/18 and the UK government has confirmed that there will be no change to access to student loans.